Chicken keeping: come for the eggs, stay for the chaos.

 The Feed—Doritos, Bugs, and… Styrofoam?

-They’ll chase bugs like Olympic sprinters, mow down grass like lawn equipment, and then ignore their gourmet grain to peck at… Styrofoam.
-Yes, Styrofoam.
+Chickens technically need balanced feed—starter for chicks, layer pellets for hens—but don’t let that fool you into thinking they’re dignified eaters.
+They’ll chase bugs like Olympians, mow down grass like lawn equipment, and ignore their gourmet grain to peck at Styrofoam.
+Yes, Styrofoam!
 Cooler lids, packing peanuts, insulation scraps—it’s the forbidden fruit of the poultry world.
-Only a chicken brain can explain why.
-Honestly, they’re like toddlers with feathers—if it fits in the beak, it’s going in the mouth.

 Chicks—The Baby Stage Nobody Warns You About

-Pro tip: be prepared for dust, smell, and more noise than you thought possible from creatures that weigh less than a candy bar.
+Pro tip: be ready for dust, smell, and more noise than you thought possible from creatures that weigh less than a candy bar.
 You’ll swear you’re raising a tiny marching band in your living room.

 Eggs—Nature’s Surprise Package